horaklukas/modeler/README.md

 ### Table
 * column indexes (unique, not null)
 * create system of counting best point to connect relation
+* change mouse cursor type to `move` when moving table - as listed out  in [this topic](http://stackoverflow.com/questions/8942805/chrome-bug-cursor-changes-on-mouse-down-move/), for absolute positioned elements at chrome it may be impossible
 * <s>fix positions of relation endpoints</s>
 * <s> __resolve marking table as a group, eg. for detecting if clicked on table__ possible solution is creating tables as div elements, next the